NicoloCavalli95horses/KMS-web-testing/content/01 Notes/benchmark testing.md

 ---
 ## Definition

-Benchmark Testing is performed to evaluate the performance of a product or system against established standards or benchmarks.
+Benchmark testing is performed to evaluate the performance of a product or system against established standards or benchmarks.
 It allows you to determine their strengths and weaknesses and to identify areas for improvement.

 **Testing a fuzzer for web application** [[(Neef, Kleissner, et al., 2024)]]:
 - [The buggy web app (bWAPP)](http://www.itsecgames.com/)